10 Classic Brazilian Snacks that Are Truly Delicioso

 Perfect with coffee for a mid-afternoon pick-me-up, bolo de aipim is a dense cake made with aipim, or “cassava,” and coconut.
 Bolo de aipim has a brownie-like consistency and is naturally gluten-free.

-This snack is often enjoyed at the festivals for Saint Anthony, Saint Pedro, and Saint John, when Brazilians like to eat a piece of bolo de aipim while sitting around a bonfire.
+This sweet snack is often enjoyed at the festivals for Saint Anthony, Saint Pedro, and Saint John, when Brazilians like to eat a piece of bolo de aipim while sitting around a bonfire.

 8. Pão de batata